 Small businesses also will have the opportunity to join a multi-employer, pooled 401(k) plan as of next year.
 Many small businesses don't offer 401(k) plans, either because the owners feel they can't commit to one or don't want the liability or administrative responsibilities of running one, according to Wolberg.

 The new law enables them to join with other small businesses in their communities or industries in a large, pooled plan, which also might enable them to offer their employees more investment options.

-The IRS has yet to clarify certain details surrounding the new law, including defining what constitutes a "small" business, DeLauro noted.
+The IRS has yet to clarify certain details surrounding the new law, including defining what constitutes a "small" business, Wolberg noted.

 The law also protects employers from legal liability if they offer annuities as investment options inside their 401(k) plans and the annuity provider later goes out of business or stops making payments.

-Employer plans typically haven't included annuities because business owners worried about such legal liability, said DeLauro.
+Employer plans typically haven't included annuities because business owners worried about such legal liability, said Wolberg.
 This "safe harbor" protection will make it easier to offer the annuity option.

 While annuities have attracted some criticism, they are preferred by many people who want to lock in a known monthly payment in retirement, she noted.